shreya-mishra16/Calculator-Project/README.md

 # Calculator-Project
-Simple calculator project using Python functions and conditions
+This is a simple calculator project made using Python.

+## Features
+-Addition
+-Subtraction
+-Multiplication
+-Division

+## Concepts Used
+-Functions
+-Conditions
+-User Input